Jun 25 2010

-Hit a big milestone the week before last, but I’ve been too busy until now to blog about it.
+Hit a big milestone the week before last, sales but I’ve been too busy until now to blog about it.

 I installed Keyboard 4 on the van’s hood – no small task, since the thing has to bolt onto a pretty thin sandwich of steel without puncturing anything – plus the f%#&er weighs a good 70 pounds.